FAQ

 Roughly 30 minutes in the water once your boat is on the line.
 Sightings are not guaranteed but are very reliable in this area.Sumilon - is the sandbar always there?

 It moves with the tide.
-We'll time the visit for when it's exposed; some days it's a long crescent, other days a small island.How much are the activity fees in total?
+We'll time the visit for when it's exposed; some days it's a long crescent, other days a small island.Are the whale shark and Sumilon fees included?